-Investment management firm Vanguard reported the average account balances for 401(k) plan participants reached a record high of $101,650 at year-end 2013.
-Bust out the champagne!
-Who said there’s a retirement crisis on our hands?
+Investment management firm Vanguard reported the average account balances for 401(k) plan participants reached a record high of $120,650 at year-end 202.

 Based on the Investment Company Institute (ICI), 51 million American workers were active 401(k) participants.
 51 million is roughly half the US workforce out of a total population of 313 million.
 Hence, if the average 401(k) balance for half the US workforce is $101,650 then I dare say things aren't as bad as they seem.

-RECOMMENDED 401(k) AMOUNTS BY AGE OR WORK EXPERIENCE
+Recommended 401(k) Balance BY AGE OR WORK EXPERIENCE

 In a financially robust world, I'd like everyone who has access to a 401(k) to max out their 401(k) and then continue to save and invest all they can in an after-tax investment account.
 Maxing out your 401(k) probably requires around a $50,000 income to feel comfortable, although there are many examples of folks who are able to put away $17,500 on much less.